mulundapm/100DaysOfCode/README.md

   - Continued on the restaurant app
     - update quantity if same item is being resubmitted with a new value

 Thoughts: slow progress today, had to turn to chatgpt at last...
+Learned new concepts tho, for react, when you want to replace one object in an array, you shouldnt mutate the state directly but rather create a new array and replace the old one with it.

 </details>
 <details>